Stavromir/E-commerce-backend/README.md

 - Services: Implement business logic and handle transactions.
 - RestControllers: Expose RESTful endpoints for client-server communication.

+## Testing

+### Unit Tests

+Unit tests are designed to test individual components or units of your code in isolation.
+They verify that each unit behaves as expected.
+You can run unit tests using JUnit or another testing framework.

+### Integration Tests

+Integration tests focus on testing interactions between different components or modules of your system.
+They verify that these components work together correctly.

 ## Setup

 1. Clone the repository.